 Kigs framework a lightweight, fast, scalable framework that was ported to different platforms.
-We used it as a base to build Assoria projects from Nintendo DSi games to industrial robots simulator.
+Kigs is a basement framework for rapid application development.
+We used it as a base to build professional projects from Nintendo DSi games to industrial robots simulator.
 This entry is a basic introduction of the series which will go over: Core Features, Prerequisites, Creating a New Project, and how to Build and Run the New Project.

 Table of Contents

-Today, it is possible to develop 3D mobile applications, multi platform games ... quite simply thanks to commercial (Unreal, Unity ...) or open source (OpenSceneGraph, Ogre3D ...)
+Today, it is possible to develop 2D or 3D mobile applications, multi-platform games ... quite simply thanks to commercial (Unreal, Unity ...) or open source (OpenSceneGraph, Ogre3D ...)
 3D engines.

 These engines obviously have all their advantages, but also their disadvantages: